Ivaar/Windower-addons/Singer/README.md

 instruments, (if found in inventory/wardrobe.) and applies it to your song limit.

 ##### Commands:
-when typing commands don't use "[ ]" or "|". [on/off] is optional and when not provided will toggle states.
+when typing commands don't use "[ ]" or "|". [on|off] is optional and when not provided will toggle states.
 Accepts auto-translated terms.

 	//sing [on|off]                 -  Turn actions on/off.